achabotl/popthings/README.md

 are any.

 ![](img/ipad-run-from-pythonista.gif)

 ## Known limitations

 - The TaskPaper file must start with a project.
 - If a header has a comment, the previous task or project is going to end up with that comment.

+## Making a Release

+1. Bump the version in `popthings.py`
+2. Update the changelog, link the versions.
+3. Commit and tag with version number.
+Push tags.
+Update the release on GitHub.
+4. Build a source dist with `python3 setup.py clean && rm dist/* && python3 setup.py sdist bdist_wheel`
+5. Test upload to PyPI test with `twine upload --repository-url https://test.pypi.org/legacy/ dist/*`
+6. Create a temporary environment `mktmpenv` and test install with `pip install --index-url https://test.pypi.org/simple/ popthings`
+7. If everything looks good, upload for real with `twine upload dist/*`